FAQs About Venous Disease and Varicose Veins

 If venous reflux is the root cause of your bulging varicose veins, as determined by a duplex venous scan, treating the varicose veins before shutting down the sources of reflux would not work.
 Such treatment would be ineffective, short-lived and plagued with high recurrence rates.

 The saphenous vein, being the most common source of venous reflux, may well be the root cause of your varicosities.
-In fact, shutting down the saphenous vein will often lead to dramatic improvement in the appearance and symptoms of the varicose veins within a few weeks.
+In fact, shutting down the saphenous vein will often lead to a dramatic improvement in the appearance and symptoms of the varicose veins within a few weeks.
 Additional improvement may be achieved then, with sclerotherapy, foam sclerotherapy or microphlebectomy, as needed.

 I have bulging veins in my legs.
 Can they be removed without treating the saphenous vein?